-A person can register as a single user and collaborate with other SMT registered single users.
-Once registered, the user can send invites to colleagues to register for SMT and collaborate with them on teaching observations.
-A single user cannot collaborate with members of a group as only designated members of the group can collaborate.
-However, a member of a group can still function outside of the group by also registering for SMT under a Basic Plan - Single User with an email that is different than the one used for the SMT group.
-A Single User can collaborate with as many other Single Users as they choose.
+A person can register as a single user and collaborate with other SMT-registered single users.
+Once registered, the user can invite colleagues to register for SMT and collaborate with them on teaching observations.
+A single user cannot collaborate with members of a group, as only designated members of the group can collaborate.
+However, a group member can still function outside of the group by registering for SMT under a Basic Plan - Single User with an email different from the one used for the SMT group.
+A Single User can collaborate with as many others as they choose.

-Note that the FAQ's at www.SeeMeTeach.com (Prices and Plans) or below in this document have FAQ's that are helpful when considering whether to register as Single User or for a Group of Users
+Note that the FAQ's at www.SeeMeTeach.com (Prices and Plans) or below in this document have FAQ's that are helpful when considering whether to register as a Single User or for a Group of Users